Dept. Code: CCA

 Students will discover what their creative voice is as a producer; sharpen their communication skills (networking, pitching, coverage & notes); and will learn the nuts and bolts of what a producer does.

-Pre-Requisite: CCA 364 or Junior Standing or Higher.
+Pre-Requisite: CCA 364 Requisite: Junior Status.

 Components: LEC.